EcsRx/ecsrx/README.md

 The core framework is meant to be used primarily by .net applications/games, there is a unity specific version [here](https://github.com/ecsrx/ecsrx.unity) which builds on top of this core version, as well as a monogame game version [here](https://github.com/ecsrx/ecsrx.monogame).

-> It is also worth mentioning that this framework builds on top of [SystemsRx](https://github.com/EcsRx/SystemsRx), which can be used without EcsRx.
+> It is also worth mentioning that this framework builds on top of [SystemsRx](https://github.com/EcsRx/SystemsRx), which can be used without EcsRx for when you want Systems and Events but dont need the Entity Component aspects.

 ## Installation